-CLEANSE your head very well, and boil it till it is tender; then carefully take off the flesh as whole as you can, take out the eyes and slice the tongue; make a good pusse-passe crust, cover the dish, lay on your meat throw over it the tongue, lay the eyes cut in two, at each corner.
-Season it with a very little pepper and salt, pour in half a pint of the liquor it was boiled in, lay a thin top-crust on, and bake it an hour in a quick oven.
-In the mean time boil the bones of the head in two quarts of liquor, with two or three blades of mace, half a quarter of an ounce of whole pepper, a large onion, and a bundle of sweet-herbs.
-Let it boil till there is about a pint, then strain it ost, and add two spoonfuls of catchup, three of red wine, a piece of butter as big as a walnut rolled in slour, half an ounce of truffles and morels.
-Season with sait to your palate.
-Boil it, and have half the brains boiled with some sage; beat them, and twelve leaves of sage chopped sine; stir all together, and give it a boil; take the other part of the brains, and beat them with some of the sage chopped sine, a little lemon-peel minced sine, and half a small nutmeg grated.
-Beat it up with an egg, and fry it in little cakes of a sine light brown; boil six eggs hard, take only the yolks; when your pie comes out of the oven take off the lid, lay the eggs and cakes over it, and pour the sauce all over.
+CLEANSE your head very well, and boil it till it is tender; then carefully take off the flesh as whole as you can, take out the eyes and slice the tongue; make a good puff-paste crust cover.

+the dish, lay in your meat, throw over the tongue, lay the eyes cut in two, at each corner.
+Season it with a very little pepper and falt, pour in half a pint of the liquor it was boiled in, lay a thin top-crust on, and bake it an hour in a quick oven.
+In the mean time boil the bones of the head in two quarts of the liquor, with two or three blades of mace, half a quarter of an ounce of whole pepper, a large onion, and a bundle of sweet herbs.
+Let it boil till there is about a pint, then strain it off, and add two spoonfuls of catchup, three of red wine, a piece of butter as big as a walnut rolled in flour, half an ounce of truffles and morels.
+Season with falt to your palate.
+Boil it, and have half the brains boiled with fome fage; beat them, and twelve leaves of fage chopped fine; stir all together, and give it a boil; take the other part of the brains, and beat them up with some of the sage chopped fine, a little lemon-peel minced fine, and half a small nutmeg grated.
+Beat it up with an egg, and fry it in little cakes of a fine light brown, boil fix eggs hard, take only the yolks; when your pye comes out of the oven, take off the lid, lay the eggs and cakes over it, and pour the fauce all over.
 Send it to table hot without the lid.
 This is a fine dish; you may put in it as many fine things as you please, but it wants no more addition.

-To make a lort.
+To make a Tort.

-FIRST make a fine puff-paste, cover your dish with the crust, make a good force-meat thus: take a pound of veal, and a pound of beef-suet, cut them small, and beat them sine in a mortar.
-Season it with a small nutmeg grated, a little lemon-peel shred fine, a sew sweet-herbs, not too much, a little pepper and salt, just enough to season it, the crumb of a penny loas rubbed sine; mix it up with the yolk of an egg, make one third into balls, and the rest lay round the sides of the dish.
-Get two sine large veal sweet-breads, cut each into sour pieces; two pair of lambstones, each cut in two, twelve cocks-combs, half an ounce of trusses and morels, four artichoke-bottoms cut each into sour pieces, a sew asparagus-tops, some fresh mushrooms, and some pickled; put all together in your dish.
+First make a fine puff-paste, cover your dish with the crust, make a good force-meat thus: Take a pound of veal, and a pound of beef suet, cut them small, and beat them sine in a mortar-Season it with a small nutmeg grated, a little lemon-peel shred sine, a few sweet herbs, not too much, a little pepper and salt, just enough to season it, the crumb of a penny-loaf rubbed sine; mix it up with the yolk of an egg, make one third into balls, and the rest lay round the sides of the dish.
+Get two sine large veal sweetbreads, cut each in four pieces; two pair of lambstones, each cut in two, twelve cocks-combs, half an ounce of trusses and morels, four artichoke-bottoms cut each into four pieces, a few asparagustops, some fresh mushrooms, and some pickled; put all together in your dish.

-Lay first your sweet-breads, then the artichoke-bottoms, then the cocks-combs, then the truffles and morels, then the asparagus, then the mushrooms, and then the force-meat balls.
-Seafon the sweet-breads with pepper and salt; fill your pie with water, and put on the crust.
+Lay first your sweetbreads, then the artichoke-bottoms, then the cocks-combs, then the truffles and morels, then the asparagus, then the mushrooms, and then the force-meat balls.
+Season the sweetbreads with pepper and salt; fill your pye with water, and put on the crust.
 Bake it two hours.

-As to fruit and fish pies, you have them in the chapter for Lent.
+As to fruit and fish-pies, you have them in the chapter for Lent.

-To make mince pies the best way.
+In make Mince Pyes the best way.